Virtual Private Networks (VPNs) are all about remote access – an increasingly desirable capability for performing work across an expanded region.

 Once the client has verified the server identity, the client and server begin communicating using the chosen algorithm.
 These algorithms are almost always asymmetric, utilizing two keys.
 One key is used to encrypt a message that can only be decrypted with the other key.
 For example, a client wishes to send a secure message to the host.
 The client encrypts their message with the key host’s public key, which can then only be decrypted by use of the host’s private key.
 Using this technique, even if traffic between the client and host is intercepted, only the designated recipient will be able to decrypt it and read the actual contents.

 Message Authentication Code:

 The message authentication code provides a way to ensure that the message sent by either the client or the server hasn’t been tampered with by a “man in the middle” attack.
-It works by using an additional algorithm that takes the sender’s public key and message as an input.
+It works by using an additional algorithm that takes the sender’s public key and message as input.
 The output is a unique tag that can only be recreated with that public key and that exact message.
 When the client or server receives the message, they verify the authenticity by trying to recreate the tag using the sender’s public key and message.
 If the tags match, the message hasn’t been changed.